Customer Service Outsourcing: What does the future look like for brands?

 There is no denying that many organizations’ outsourcing models could do with a variety of amendments and improvements.
 We know now that de-risking the outsourced customer service model is a top priority.
 To do this, organizations ultimately need to be looking at how they can make the nature of their outsourcing more flexible, taking into account automation, but also innovation in the form of new channels such as virtual call center platforms.

-To further eliminate risk, businesses should be looking to future-proof every channel, be that full-time call center staff, chatbots, virtual assistants.
+To further eliminate risk, businesses should be looking to future-proof every channel, be that full-time call center staff, chatbots, and virtual assistants.
 Chatbots and virtual assistants are also getting smarter, which leaves humans to take care of the empathy that is so needed right now.

 We also need to aim high in the future.
 There is absolutely room for outsourcing in the new customer service operating model.
 Still, it depends entirely on the ability of outsourcers to adapt to the new environment, and for businesses to choose the best partner that will help them to reduce risk and prioritize quality simultaneously.